 The product Plavix®, is prescribed nearly 3 million times a month in the U.S., and has become the 6th best-selling pharmaceutical, generating billions of dollars in revenue for manufacturers Bristol-Myers Squibb and Sanofi Pharmaceuticals.
 The product was rushed to market without comprehensive testing in 1997, and was marketing as being superior to aspirin in defiance of the FDA who found those claims dubious at best.

-If you have taken the product Plavix® and have experienced heart attack, gastro-intestinal ulcers, cerebral bleeding, TTP, bone marrow or kidney damage, call the Plavix® Lawsuit lawyers at the Richard Harris Personal Injury Law Firm for a no cost consultation today.
+If you have taken the product Plavix® or another blood-thinning medication and have experienced heart attack, gastro-intestinal ulcers, cerebral bleeding, TTP, bone marrow or kidney damage, call the Plavix® Lawsuit lawyers at the Richard Harris Personal Injury Law Firm for a no cost consultation today.
 Call (702) 444-4444, or fill out our Free Consultation Form.

 Adverse Side Effects